-While biological networks and technological networks are similar in many aspects (Alon, 2003), it is worthwhile to notice some of the differences.
+While biological networks and technological networks are similar in many respects (Alon, 2003), it is worth noting some of the differences.
 For example, in biological networks, more connected components (as measured by their degree or betweenness) tend to be under stronger constraint than less connected ones.
-This is evident in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g. protein interaction and transcription regulatory networks) in many organisms (e.g humans, worms, yeast, E. coli) using many different metrics of selection (e.g. variation within a population or dN/dS for fixed differences) (Butland et al., 2005; Fraser et al., 2002; Fraser et al., 2003; Hahn and Kern, 2005).
+This is evident in numerous studies that have analyzed the evolutionary rate of genes in many networks (e.g., protein interaction and transcription regulatory networks) in many organisms (e.g., humans, worms, yeast, E. coli) using many different metrics of selection (e.g., variation within a population or dN/dS for fixed differences) (Butland et al., 2005; Fraser et al., 2002; Fraser et al., 2003; Hahn and Kern, 2005).
 One’s intuition here is obvious: biological systems seek to decentralize functionality, minimizing average connectivity on nodes and making the system robust to a random mutation.
-However, this architecture requires a few hubs to connect everything up and these more connected components are particularly vulnerable.
+However, this architecture requires a few hubs to connect everything and these more connected components are particularly vulnerable.
 Is this finding true in general?
 And if not, why?
-Software systems provide insight into this question: software engineers tend to reuse certain bits of code, leading to the sharing of components between modules, arriving at highly connected components (Fortuna et al., 2011).
-Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of its functions (routines) is distributed in a bimodal fashion; the more central components, for example, the hubs, in the underlying network (call graph) are updated often (Yan et al., 2010).
+Software systems provide insight into this question: software engineers tend to reuse certain bits of code, leading to the sharing of components between modules and thus arriving at highly connected components (Fortuna et al., 2011).
+Analysis of the evolution of a canonical software system, the Linux kernel, revealed that the rate of evolution of its functions (routines) is distributed in a bimodal fashion; the more central components, e.g., the hubs, in the underlying network (call graph) are updated often (Yan et al., 2010).
 In other words, unlike biological networks whose hubs tend to evolve slowly, hubs in the software system evolve rapidly.

 The concept of connectivity associating with constraint has many useful applications.
-In particular, there are many highly conserved genes that are very well connected in physical protein-protein and regulatory networks.
+In particular, there are many highly conserved genes that are very well connected in physical protein–protein and regulatory networks.
 Mutations in these genes are more likely to be deleterious, resulting in a loss of function, and it is therefore useful to prioritize these as potential disease drivers (Khurana et al., 2013b).
-The results are, also, extremely useful for therapeutics, in which a drug targeting a highly connected target can have a very efficient effect on an entire cell, albeit often with the sacrifice of low specificity.
+The results are also extremely useful for therapeutics in which a drug targeting a highly connected target can have a very efficient effect on an entire cell, albeit often with the sacrifice of low specificity.
 However, the measurement of connectivity/constraint depends on the cellular context.
-In regulatory networks and similar systems involving information transfer, it is often better conceptualized in terms of bottlenecks, while in protein-protein interactions it is often better thought of in terms of hubs.
+In regulatory networks and similar systems involving information transfer, it is often better conceptualized in terms of bottlenecks, while in protein–protein interactions it is often better conceptualized in terms of hubs.
 An example of a chemically exploitable hub in the regulatory network is the bacterial ribosome, which is the target of most antibiotics that broadly inhibit protein translation leading to the rapid death of the organism (Wilson, 2014).
-A subtler, but no less useful, route to the inhibition of protein translation is through bottleneck proteins such as mTOR and other key gates in cellular signaling cascades that are actively exploited in therapies for ailments as diverse as breast cancer (Vinayak and Carlson, 2013) to depression (Abelaira et al., 2014).
-Nevertheless, there is an exception for the connectivity versus constraint observation: in metabolic networks, highly connected hub genes have more duplicated copies.
-Decentralization is achieved by a pair of duplicates compensating each other, they are in general more tolerant to loss-of-function mutations (Khurana et al., 2013a).
+A subtler, but no less useful, route to the inhibition of protein translation is through bottleneck proteins such as mTOR and other key gates in cellular signaling cascades that are actively exploited in therapies for ailments as diverse as breast cancer (Vinayak and Carlson, 2013) and depression (Abelaira et al., 2014).
+Nevertheless, there is an exception for the observation regarding connectivity versus constraint: in metabolic networks, highly connected hub genes have more duplicated copies.
+Decentralization is achieved by a pair of duplicates compensating each other and they are generally more tolerant to loss-of-function mutations (Khurana et al., 2013a).

 Conclusion